 We all have an ego, it is not a state of self love or adoration (that is narcissism) but a function of the human mind that provides orientation for our sense of self in relation to the environment.

 We need an ego, it helps as plan, execute appropriate action, know who we are and maintain our self image.
 The ego is a stucture necessary to be in this world.
-People who have lost their mind (so to speak) who's ego has temporarily or ongoingly disintegrated are unable to function.
-This could be due to insanity or a spiritual crisis.
-By and large most of us maintain a sense of identity and egoic functionality to lead regular lives in the world.
-Ego is * Sense of self and identity based on past experience * The planning and action taking function of the human mind * Different roles or parts of self that emerge in different situations * Conditioned (programmed) over time and sometimes corrected in new experiences * Defensive of its own structure and survival
+Most of us maintain a sense of identity and egoic functionality to lead regular lives in the world.
+Ego is * Sense of self and identity based on past experience * The planning and action taking function of the human mind * Different roles or parts of self that emerge in different situations * Conditioned (programmed) over time and by each new experience * Defensive of its own structure and survival

 Depending on the overall health and flexibility of the ego this can verge toward narcissism - a neurotic way of being where ones sense of self importance overrides empathy for others and senstivity to insults and slights is heightened.
 People can suffer from grandiose narcissism where they believe they are entitled to more than others, self-depreciating narcissism where they reveal in the idea that they are far more despicable than others, and pathological or malignant narcissism where an individual actively uses and abuses others as they are seen as mere objects to the narcissist.